Writing Your Lesson Plans

 bus riders

-Information blocks are perfect because you can put them anywhere in your lesson plans and type any information you would like.
+Information blocks are perfect because you can put them anywhere in your daily lesson plans and type any information you would like.
+Information blocks will show at the bottom of the subject lesson plan.

-Click the 'Add New Information Block' icon at the top.
+Click the 'Add New Information Block' icon at the menu on the left side of the lesson plan.

 There are 2 types of information blocks.
-Choose the type of information block--Inline that line up with lesson blocks, or the Vertical which always appear at the bottom of your lesson plans.
-In-Line Information Blocks can be moved up and down between lesson blocks in a schedule type order.
+Choose the type of information block--Inline that line up with lesson blocks (not available in the subject plan), or the Vertical which always appear at the bottom of your lesson plans.
+In-Line Information Blocks can be moved up and down in the daily lesson plan between lesson blocks in a schedule type order.
 Vertical Information Blocks are always positioned at the bottom of your lesson plans.
 Give your Information Block a heading, and then type your information and format as you please, and then click Save.
-Information Blocks will appear similar to this within your lesson plans.
+Information Blocks will appear similar to this within your daily lesson plans.

 New Calendar Features

-You can now move a lesson plan to a new date and copy to a new date right from your calendar.
-Click on the calendar icon at the top of the page on the right.
+You can create a lesson plan, move a lesson plan to a new date, and copy to a new date right from your calendar.
+Click on the Quick Links the top of the page on the right to get to the Calendar.
+You can create a lesson plan from the calendar by clicking a date on the calendar and choosing Create New Lesson Plan.

 To change the date of a lesson plan, simply click and drag the lesson plan to the a new date.
 If you would like to copy and paste it to a new date, you will use ctrl-click-and drag.